Chapter 9:

 Laufa traced the teal petals with her fingertips.
 Of all the busywork at the Royal College, tending to the stena-infused plants was the only part she actually enjoyed.

 It was one of the only peaceful spots in the College.
-Was.
+At least, it was.

 “Would you consider yourself a gambler, Laufa?”